Books can be found in these locations:

 - New books -- those published within the current year and the last two years -- are located at the Service Desk on Level 2; please request them by call number.

-- A small number of reference books are located in the Reference Office on Level 2.
+- A small number of reference books are located in the Library Research Services Office on Level 2.

 - The Library subscribes to several online e-book collections such as AccessMedicine, MDConsult, and to hundreds of individual e-book titles.